 Your personal information is stored in secure office premises in locked cabinets or in electronic databases requiring password access.
 In addition, we require that all internal staff maintain the highest levels of client confidentiality at all times.

-If we no longer require your personal information, we will either destroy or de identify that personal information as soon as the law permits.
+If we no longer require your personal information, we will either destroy or de-identify that personal information when the law permits.

 What are Your Rights?